 Where to stay?

-At some resorts, you can pay for a different wristband, allowing you access to certain pools, restaurants, or top-shelf liquor that others can’t get because they haven’t paid for the upgrade.
-At Beaches, everyone - regardless of what type of room you’ve received - receives the same level of service, and in fact, there are no wristbands at all.
+At some all-inclusive resorts, you can pay for a different wristband, allowing you access to certain pools, restaurants or top-shelf liquor that others can’t get because they haven’t paid for the upgrade.
+At Beaches, everyone - regardless of what type of room you’ve booked - receives the same level of service, and in fact, there are no wristbands at all.
 You have access to everything, no matter what, and everything is included in the price: food, drinks (including alcoholic beverages), activities, mini bar, kids’ clubs, scuba diving, sailing, snorkeling and other water sports, water parks, parties, entertainment, and even gratuities.
 That’s right, there’s no tipping allowed.

 Beaches Turks & Caicos is a massive resort that offers more than two dozen different room categories from oceanview rooms and family suites to small villas and 4-bedroom residences with private pools.
 There are essentially five resorts in one.
 Each village has its own vibe.
 Generally speaking, I would say that the Italian Village is the liveliest.
 It’s sort of the heartbeat of the resort with the largest pool (and shallow splash pool for little ones) and the Pirate Island waterpark.
 It’s in close proximity to the beach, dive shop, restaurants, shopping, and entertainment.
-We were lucky enough to stay in a poolside family suite in this village with king-sized bed, day bed with trundle, and separate kids’ room with bunk beds and trundle.
+We were lucky enough to stay in a poolside family suite in this village with a king-sized bed, day bed with trundle, and separate kids’ room with bunk beds and trundle.
 This suite is perfect for larger families.
 Take a tour here.
 Parents will appreciate being able to close the door on the kids’ sleeping quarters and still stay up - critical, if you have a young child who goes to bed at 8 p.m.!